Skip to content

 Evaluation & Deliverables

-A BidOptic Evaluation Agreement is structured as a single 30-day engagement.
-The deliverable is a signed findings report presenting three primary metrics against your calibrated baseline.
-These metrics form the basis of the commercial conversation at day 30.
+A BidOptic Evaluation Agreement is structured as a time-limited engagement.
+The exact Evaluation Period duration is negotiated and agreed in writing between the Parties before the evaluation begins.
+The deliverable is a signed Evaluation Comparison Report that you prepare and deliver to BidOptic, presenting three primary metrics from your own run against your calibrated baseline.
+These metrics form the basis of the commercial conversation at the end of the Evaluation Period.

 What the Container Produces